hawc2/text-analysis-with-python/README.md

 ## Sample Datasets

-For the purposes of the workshop, to save time, we won't be using as large a dataset as would normally be ideal.
+I will provide sample datasets for each workshop session on this repo.
+For the purposes of the workshop, we won't be using as large a dataset as would normally be ideal.
 These scripts will work with .txt files and .csv files; you are welcome to use your own datasets if you have them.
 If you are looking for million word datasets to use for topic modeling or vector space modeling, there are many places to find them, including Google Dataset Search, and Kaggle's datasets.

 Here is a useful dataset of literary and academic corpora at a million words each, available as single text files: http://www.thegrammarlab.com/?nor-portfolio=1000000-word-sample-corpora